darklang/dark/README.md

 the container, but it needs some vim/emacs scripts locally, which require the whole toolchain to get installed unless you want to hack it.

-To get elm to work (in vim at least), you need elm-make locally.

 - Install merlin:
   - `brew install opam`
   - `opam init`